Skip to content

 Are low-GI foods always “healthy”?

 Not necessarily.
 For example, some high-fat foods have a low GI but are very high in calories and saturated fat.
-Glycemic metrics are just one tool for assessing food and should be considered alongside overall nutritional content.
+Glycemic metrics are just one tool for assessing food and should be considered alongside overall nutritional content, including vitamins, minerals, fiber, and healthy fats.

 Why do nuts have a low Glycemic Index?

 Nuts have a low GI because they are very low in carbohydrates and high in healthy fats, protein, and fiber.
-This combination slows down digestion and the absorption of any carbohydrates present, preventing a rapid spike in blood sugar.
+This combination slows down digestion and the absorption of any carbohydrates present, preventing a rapid spike in blood sugar levels.

 Why do dried fruits have a higher GI and GL than fresh fruits?